symfony/symfony-docs/create_framework/09-event-dispatcher.rst

-As there is no standard for PHP, we are going to use a well-known design pattern, the *Observer*, to allow any kind of behaviors to be attached to our framework; the Symfony2 EventDispatcher Component implements a lightweight version of this pattern:
+As there is no standard for PHP, we are going to use a well-known design pattern, the *Observer*, to allow any kind of behaviors to be attached to our framework; the Symfony EventDispatcher Component implements a lightweight version of this pattern:

 .. code-block:: bash